 - Optional park assist

-Volkswagen’s 2.0-liter turbocharged four-cylinder develops 200 horsepower and 207 pounds-feet of torque.
-A six-speed automatic that incorporates Tiptronic manual gear selection can team with the four-cylinder engine.
-The Passat is no longer available with a 3.6-liter V-6 engine or all-wheel drive.
+Volkswagen's 2.0-liter turbocharged four-cylinder develops 200 horsepower and 207 pounds-feet of torque.
+A six-speed dual-clutch transmission that provides automatic manual gear changes is now standard.

-Like the sedan, the 2009 wagon is available in only one trim level: Komfort.
-That includes a 2.0-liter turbocharged four-cylinder that develops 200 hp and 207 pounds-feet of torque.
-A six-speed automatic that incorporates Tiptronic manual gear selection works with the engine.
+Like the sedan, the 2010 wagon is available in only one trim level: Komfort.
+It includes a 2.0-liter turbocharged four-cylinder that develops 200 hp and 207 pounds-feet of torque and the six-speed DSG automatic.

-The wagon provides increased cargo space: 35.8 feet compared to the sedan’s 14.2, however it is listed as being .2 inches shorter than the sedan.
+The wagon provides increased cargo space: 35.8 cubic feet compared to the sedan's 14.2 cubic feet, however, it is listed as being .2 inches shorter than the sedan.
 A power liftgate is standard on wagons.

-The Passat wagon has all the same standard safety equipment as the sedan, as well as optional side-impact airbags for the rear seats, as does the sedan.
+The Passat wagon has all the same standard safety equipment as the sedan.
+It also has optional side-impact airbags for the rear seats, as does the sedan.
+Back to top